 10.5.
-Muting a pattern NEW!
-To mute a single pattern, Hold mute and Press a pad containing a pattern.
-Repeat the action to unmute it, or simply press the pad.
+Muting a pattern To mute a single pattern, Hold mute and Press a pad containing a pattern.
+To unmute a pattern, repeat this action, or simply press the pattern pad.
 A muted pattern will never output any midi event, either coming from an external controller, the live mode, the step mode or midi effects.
-Selecting an empty pattern is an other easy way to cut a certain track.
+Note You can create a section with a muted pattern: the section will retain the mute state.
+Tip Selecting an empty pattern is an other easy way to cut a certain track.
 Please note that this method does not mute incoming messages, or messages generated by effects.
 10.6.
 Editing pattern parameters Like step and automation modes, pattern mode responds to single and multiple selections.
 You can only edit multiple patterns at once if they belong to the same track.